marijnh/builddocs/README.md

    strings, which may contain wildcards.
 These are the files that are scanned for doc comments.

- * **`order`**`: string` When given, this should be a space-separated string of file names, which determines the order in which the given files are read.
-You don't have to provide the full paths, only the filename part (for example `foo` for `/a/b/foojs`).
-Any files not mentioned here are left at the end of the set of files.
+ * **`main`**`: string` The path to the main template, which should be a Markdown file with `@itemName` placeholders where the generated docs for the documented items in the source should be inserted. builddocs will complain when the set of item placeholders does not match the set of documented items.

  * **`anchorPrefix`**`: ?string` Can be used to override the prefix used when generating HTML anchors.
 Defaults to the module name with